iyyappan16/Azure_HereMap/Data_Setup_Producer/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Go back to the old window Azure Cloud shell command line
+1. Go back to the first window where Azure Cloud shell command line will be running

 1. Navigate to the Producer directory by executing the below command